 The drive along Meadows in the Sky Parkway in Mount Revelstoke National Park offers incredible mountain views.
 The parkway provides a scenic 26 km drive and will take about one hour to reach the top.
 With a few key stops and short hikes, allow at least three hours if you are short on time.

 The landscape changes as the elevation alters with the climb up Meadows in the Sky Parkway.
 First, the drive is through the dense rainforest.
 Next, you hit the snow forest that slowly transforms into the treeless alpine region found as you approach the summit.
-The sub-alpine meadows found at the higher altitude provides a burst of wildflower colour in the summer.
+The sub-alpine meadows found at the higher altitude provide a burst of wildflower colour in the summer.

 – Top 10 scenic drives in Canada that will leave you in awe